uzicorn/beev_technical_test/README.md

 ![](model.png)
 # DBT transformations
     # base models :
-        write the models as they are extracted, with only renaling
+        write the extracted tables to the databaseas they are extracted, with only renaming
     # modelisation :
         - Data modelisation based (and limited) on the extracted data logic
-        - The logic is then persisted by dbt tests to unshure it'll stay the same throughout the analysis
+        - The logic is then persisted by dbt tests to unsure it'll stay the same throughout the analysis
     # analysis :
         - Answer to the questions